 Overall Thoughts on Island House Hotel Rooms and Suites

-When I visit Orange Beach again, would I reserve a king corner room?
-Absolutely.
-Since I usually travel solo and dine out for my meals, the king corner was the perfect setup for me.
+Since I often travel solo or with my husband and dine out for my meals, the King Corner was the perfect setup for me.
 The room felt airy with plenty of space to work, lounge, and get ready for my day.
 Mostly, I loved sitting on my balcony with a cup of coffee, watching the waves crash onto the shore.

-While the king corner was ideal for me, I’d also highly recommend the suites for families.
-During my stay, I got to see one of the interior suites.
-I thought its layout would work fabulously for a family of four.
 For example, families that want to spend their days on the beach or at the pool may want to eat breakfast and/or lunch in their room.
 The suites offer more kitchen space than the rooms and are also outfitted with microwaves.
-Another perk of the suites, parents would have more privacy with a separate bedroom and the kids on the pull-out sofa in the living room.
+Another perk of the suites, parents would have more privacy with a separate bedroom for themselves, and the kids can sleep on the pull-out sofa in the living room.

 Overall, the Island House Hotel Orange Beach has rooms and suites to fit a variety of travelers’ needs.
 Best of all, they all have beach views from private balconies!